CS50DartmouthWI24/nuggets-ribhuhooja/DESIGN.md

 ### Major data structures

-The client uses a data structure `status` to keep track of the status line.
+The client uses a data structure `cData` to keep track of the data needed for displaying messages at any point in the program.
+It serves as a useful way to package data needed

-It doesn't need any other data structure to keep track of the grid or player position because the map to display is sent by te server.

 ---